 Another article published by the Canadian Camping and RVing Council reports similar conditions.
 BC campgrounds with full-hookups have little room to spare.
 Many report that next summer’s reservations are going quickly too.

 J.J.
-Belanger, general manager of Crystal Cove Resort in Tofino, said the 1,000 RV sites between Tofino and Ucluelet have been booked solid all summer.
-In fact, reservations for Crystal Cove’s 70 sites are already 80% booked for next summer, and enquiries about winter reservations are starting to pour in.
-He said private campground operators are asking hotels about potential partnerships to accommodate a projected influx of RVers.
+Belanger, general manager of Crystal Cove Resort in Tofino, said the 1,000 RV sites between Tofino and Ucluelet are booked solid all summer.
+Reservations for Crystal Cove’s 70 sites are already 80% booked for next summer.
+Calls about winter reservations are starting to pour in.
+He said private campground operators are asking hotels about partnering for a record number of RVers.

 “You’ve got a couple of hundred thousand snowbirds in this country, and the only place they are coming is B.C.
 They won’t be camping in Manitoba in the middle of winter,” said Belanger.

 Winter looks bleak for Canadian snowbirds without RV park reservations or a home base.
 But a winter housing program by the Canadian Camping and RV Council (CCRV) is making sure nobody freezes to death.

 Amid concerns about Snowbirds who will be unable to venture South this winter struggling to find adequate accommodations, and with assistance from The Hotel Association of Canada, we have secured discounts from hotel providers that campgrounds can extend to their guests for the colder months when parks are closed.
 Please share this link with anyone who may be in need of accommodation: https://ccrvc.ca/resources/hotel-access-program-for-canadian-snowbirds/